Deepika2001-p/Genainotes/presentation.md

 Bernoulli Theorem → A single experiment with only 2 outcomes: success or failure. ex:Student submits or doesn’t submit homework

-Binomial Distribution → Probability of getting a certain number of successes in repeated Bernoulli trials. ex:Number of students out of 10 who submitted homework
+Binomial Distribution → The Binomial Distribution gives the probability of getting a certain number of successes in a fixed number of independent and identical trials, where each trial has only two outcomes: success or failure.

+ex:Number of students out of 10 who submitted homework

 Normal Distribution → Data distributed symmetrically around the mean — follows the bell curve.